The Method Behind the Glow: How Moth Journal Collects, Records, and Interprets Night Activity

 Although the methodology is carefully structured, it is not meant to be static.
 Every night brings new surprises, new behaviors, and new environmental combinations that challenge existing assumptions.
 These challenges inspire refinement, leading to adjustments in lamp selection, camera placement, time segmentation, and observational focus.
 The method continues to evolve not because it is flawed, but because the ecological world it studies is endlessly dynamic.

-In the end, refinement ensures that Moth Journal remains a living project rather than a fixed system.
+In the end, refinement ensures that the journal remains a living archive rather than a fixed system.
 With each passing session, the method continues to adapt to the complexity of nighttime ecosystems.
 This gradual evolution honors the unpredictability and wonder of observing moths under lamplight, ensuring that the archive grows more meaningful with every entry.